Harrison-Dev/UniAvatar/readme.md

 # UniAvatar

-An open source text adventure game (ADV) sample for Unity Engine.
+An open source dialogue system for Unity Engine with a simple text adventure game (ADV) sample.

 ## License